 2. Inspect Your Roof

-Make sure your roof is in good condition well before hurricane season.
+Make sure your roofing is in good condition well before hurricane season.
 Use binoculars from the ground or climb a ladder if you can do so safely.
 Replace any broken, loose, or missing tiles or shingles.
 Hurricane straps or clips fastening your roof to the frame of the house can reduce roof damage in high winds.

 3. Check and Clean Your Gutters to Prepare for Hurricane Season